bhk/scam/reference.md

     > (+ 12 34)
     46

-### Booleans

-Boolean results use the empty string (`nil`) to represent the false or failure condition, and any other value to represent true.
+The `numeric?` function test whether a string is a number, and `word-index?` tests whether a stirng is safe to pass as a word index to Make built-in functions (a positive integer represented with only digits -- no exponent or decimal).

+    > (numeric?
+"1e20")
+    1e20
+    > (if (word-index?
+"1e20") "yes" "no")
+    no
+    > (if (word-index?
+0) "yes" "no")
+    no
-    > (if nil 1 2)
+    > (if (word-index?
+1) "yes" "no")
-    2
-    > (if "false" 1 2)   ; not false...
-    1
+    yes

 ### Vectors

-A vector is a list of zero or more words delimited by a whitespace character.
-Each word contains a string that has been *word-encoded*.
-By encoding vectors in this manner we can employ Make builtin functions that provide random access into a word list, such as `word`, `wordlist`, and `lastword`.
+A vector is a sequence of *word-encoded* values delimited by space characters.
+Word-encoding is a reversible transformation that replaces space and tab characters with non-whitespace characters.
+By encoding vectors in this manner we can employ Make built-in functions that provide random access into a word list, such as `word`, `wordlist`, and `lastword`.

 The function `demote` word-encodes a string, and `promote` reverses the effects of `demote`.
 Word encoding leaves strings unchanged unless they